LucienJi/UR5_Tactile/packages/ur5-camera-calib/README.md

 - `--save-layout`: Save the camera layout (mapping between serials and names)
 - `--layout-name`: Name for the layout file (default: "camera_layout")
 - `--width`, `--height`, `--fps`: Camera resolution and frame rate
+- `--no-multiprocessing`: Disable multiprocessing (use single thread for all cameras)
+- `--publishing-fps`: Frame publishing rate in Hz (default: 30)

 This script:
 - Discovers all connected RealSense cameras
 - Initializes and starts them with consistent topic naming
 - Optionally helps you identify each camera and give it a meaningful name
 - Publishes all camera streams to ROS topics using the serial number for topic naming
+- Uses multiprocessing by default for better synchronization between cameras

 #### 5. Identifying Cameras